-- Partners must be authorized to use the image submitted in the context in which it appears.
+- Partners must be authorised to use the image submitted in the context in which it appears.

 - When images are submitted, each product should have its own unique image.
-For example, a one-hour group tour of the Eiffel Tower should have a different photo or image than a two-hour tour.
+For example, a 1-hour group tour of the Eiffel Tower should have a different photo or image to a 2-hour tour.

 - A user should land on a page where it’s straightforward to navigate to book the selected product.
-Google requires that partners maintain a consistent presentation of the product and pricing the user selected, and a clear path to booking the product found on Google.
+Google requires that partners maintain a consistent presentation of the product and pricing that the user selected and a clear path to booking the product found on Google.

-- We realize partner sites are designed differently.
+- We realise partner sites are designed differently.
 To help, here are examples of what’s likely to be considered prominent placement:

 - The product is larger than other products and in the highest position on the page.

-- The product is highlighted on the page, either in size or differentiating colors.
+- The product is highlighted on the page, either in size or differentiating colours.

 - The product is pinned to the right or left side of the page, distinct from other products on the page.